 European budget problems prompted governments to cut back on investments in digital services and broadband networks.
 Industry officials say this damages Europe's ability to compete.

 TERRI SCHULTZ, BYLINE: The European Union's own officials acknowledge there's a serious disconnect between what Europe is doing and what it needs to do to stop falling behind in the telecommunications industry.

-NPR's business news starts with a whole bunch of insurance plans.
+NPR's business news starts with a new economic forecast.